swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 }
 ```

 Furthermore, property wrappers can already have an external effect on the wrapped declaration today.
-For example, the compiler may change the type of the accessors of the wrapped declaration based on the mutability of the property wrapper's `wrappedValue` accessors, and the synthesized memberwise initializer of a type containing wrapped properties can change based on which initializers the property wrapper provides.
+For example, the compiler may change the type of the accessors of the wrapped declaration based on the mutability of the property wrapper's `wrappedValue` accessors, and the synthesized member-wise initializer of a type containing wrapped properties can change based on which initializers the property wrapper provides.
 Formalizing the distinction can only help the compiler provide the programmer with more tools to understand code that uses such property wrappers.

 ### Passing a property-wrapper storage instance directly